satooru/learningDevops/README.md

  - Maybe use that project as a kick start to learn cloud

 ## Tools used
-This project simulates a Motivational Quote Picker using MongoDB, a Java BackEnd Application, and a FrontEnd Application.
+This project simulates a Motivational Quote Picker using MongoDB, a Java BackEnd Application, and a ~FrontEnd Application~ (not yet).

 As for the Devops part, I plan to use Jenkins as CI/CD and Docker to manipulate containers.

 ## Logs
+**2020-09-10**
+ - I don't remember exactly what I was doing...
+   But considering its state, I want to breakdown this project a little further.
+Just learned about submodules and I think this project could benefit from it.
+It's gonna be easier to manage this project in the long run

 **2020-02-27**
  - Began some unit testing on controller using MockMvc
  - Updated the delete method from service